2. SIGNIFICANT ACCOUNTING POLICIES

 The Company has accounted for its investments in Subsidiary at cost.

-All other equity instruments,including investment in Associates, are measured at fair value, with value changes on these instruments, excluding dividends, are recognized in the Other Comprehensive Income (OCI).
+All other equity instruments, including investment in Associates, are measured at fair value, with value changes on these instruments, excluding dividends, are recognized in the Other Comprehensive Income (OCI).

 De-Recognition

 The Company derecognizes a financial asset when the contractual rights to the cash flows from the financial asset expire or it transfers the financial asset.
 For Instruments measured at fair value through OCI, there is no recycling of the amounts from OCI to profit and loss on sale of investment.
-However, the Company may transfer the cumulative realised gain or loss on sale of investment within equity.
+However, the Company may transfer the cumulative realized gain or loss on sale of investment within equity.

 2.5 Financial Liabilities Initial Recognition